The Top 13 Proven Benefits of Waiting on God

 Much as we live in a world where people don’t like waiting, it’s important to wait upon the Lord.
 But doing it without understanding the benefits of waiting on God makes the whole process hard and longer.
 Understanding the benefits will help you to hold on when things become tough.

-Waiting doesn’t mean doing nothing.
+Waiting doesn’t mean doing anything.
 You need to keep on doing what God has told you as you wait.

 Don’t look at waiting as punishment from God.
 Instead, see it as a way of him preparing you for what lies ahead.
 Let the waiting period be a time for you to know more about God and about yourself.
 Do not allow the enemy to attack you with thoughts of defeat.